 What are the penalties to abortion providers for committing an illegal abortion (one of the forms of abortion that my state has limited under the law)?

 Violations of the trigger law bill are a felony punishable by 2-5 years imprisonment and suspension of the violator’s medical license for at least 6 months.
 H.B.
 374, 67th Leg., 1st Reg.
 Sess.
 (Id.
 2023) (effective July 1, 2023.

 When abortion laws are violated, who can file a lawsuit to enforce their rights and the law?

 The mother or father of the unborn child may bring a civil suit for damages against the physician.
-The mother, her parents, her husband, her siblings, her other health-care providers, or the state attorney general may file for injunctive relief blocking the abortion provider from providing abortion care after 20 weeks in future instances.
-Idaho Code § 18-501 to 18-510 (Enacted 2011).
+The mother, her parents, her husband, her maternal grandparent, or the state attorney general may file for injunctive relief blocking the abortion provider from providing abortion care after 20 weeks in future instances.
+Idaho Code Ann. § 18-618.

 Special standards of care